tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 Consider the Test [VALIDATION_EVENTDATE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_EVENTDATE_STANDARD).
 It takes as input value of the `Information Element` `dwc:eventDate` from a `Single Record`, and then asks, "Is the value of dwc:eventDate a valid ISO date?".
 It will then produce a Response describing the conclusion it reached when analyzing that record.

 Tests can also operate on a dataset (a `Multi Record`), and examine the values for `Information Elements` across the entire dataset.
 The only `Multi Record` Tests currently defined in BDQ are `Measures`, which take the outputs of `Single Record` Tests as their inputs and report on the results of those `Single Record` Tests aggregated across the dataset.
-The names of these Tests all begin with `MULTIRECORD_`.
+The names of these Tests all begin with "MULTIRECORD_".

 #### 2.2.2 Outputs: Data Quality Reports (non-normative)